 - Despite 49% of consumers stating that chat was one of their most preferred channels, only one insurer had chat available when tested.

 It feels that insurers are focusing on the wrong channels to deliver the service (and trust) that consumers demand.

 4. Insurers are not trusted

 Trust begins with getting the basics right, and the Study found that insurers are failing to achieve this.
 It can be no big surprise that 10% of consumers ranked it as the least trusted industry, making it third from bottom behind automotive and technology.
-Given potential disruption caused by new players, such as fintech startups and consumer brands, this lack of trust could see consumers switching quickly away from traditional insurers unless the trust is rebuilt.
+Given the potential disruption caused by new players, such as fintech startups and consumer brands, this lack of trust could see consumers switching quickly away from traditional insurers unless the trust is rebuilt.

 5. Time to bridge the resource gap

 Like all brands, insurers are having to deal with a growing volume of incoming queries.
 88% of consumers say they contact brands the same or more times than five years ago, and their questions are now more varied, more complex and posed across more channels than ever before.